asciiscry3r/mksscryertower.quest/content/category/MirgorodCrimes.rst

 * Microwave auditory effect - https://en.wikipedia.org/wiki/Microwave_auditory_effect
 * Phosphene - https://en.wikipedia.org/wiki/Phosphene

-They can create EMF in room by the powering some part of builing by signal with freaquency like alfa and other brain electromagnetic waves: https://photos.app.goo.gl/WEv6h8837J29ZAL27
+They can create EMF in room by the powering some part of building by signal with freaquency like alfa and other brain electromagnetic waves: https://photos.app.goo.gl/WEv6h8837J29ZAL27
 And, in theory, they can try to use fields focal points.

 They use DEW in this way, I think, with beam forming, if this used for long time, more than never ( `IMHO <{filename}/category/EMF.rst>`_ ) this is a killing: